What is a Cornicello?

 RELATED: What Is The Malocchio?

-There is evidence the cornicello goes back thousands of years to Roman times with the red horn symbols found in Pompei and Rome.
+There is evidence the cornicello goes back thousands of years to Roman times with the red horn symbols found in Pompeii and Rome.

-A symbol of fertility, the red horn has been found in houses in Pompei and the surrounding areas near Vesuvius and Naples.
+A symbol of fertility, the red horn has been found in houses in Pompeii and the surrounding areas near Vesuvius and Naples.

 Today, the cornicello is often worn as jewelry in Italy, the red horn charm is a symbol of hope and good luck.
 It is said to repel against the malocchio (evil eye) and promote good fortune.

 In addition to jewlery you can also find the cornicello charm hanging in peoples houses, above doorways or outside a window.

 The twisted shaped horn charm worn as jewelry in the south of Italy is often in its statement red however you can find the cornicello in coral, gold and silver.